Department of Public Safety & Health and Office of Health

 residents that have symptoms of COVID-19 or believe they have come in contact with someone with COVID-19, should visit Middlesexcountynj.gov/COVID19testing to

 register and receive a time to report to the testing site.
-Beginning on Wednesday, May 20th, Middlesex County will also offer testing to asymptomatic (meaning those not showing symptoms of COVID-19) individuals.
+Middlesex County also offer testing to asymptomatic (meaning those not showing symptoms of COVID-19) individuals.
 Registrants must

-bring the completed registration form and proof of residency including, but not
+bring their appointment confirmation and proof of residency including, but not

 limited to: a valid driver’s license; state issued identification; or two